-Okay, so, not to bore you with my past, but that’s just to let you know that I don’t spend all day playing with crystals and listening to the late-night history channel.
+Okay, so, not to bore you with my past, but that’s just to let you know that I don’t spend all day playing with crystals and listening to the late-night history channel (don’t get me started on that).
 I work at a small pub during the evening while going to school for architectural design.
-That is where things changed.
-One of my instructors is a bit of a spaz.
-One day, in the evening, he was giving me some extra lessons on the drafting software we were using, and that’s when I got to know his inner workings.
+School is where things changed.
+An instructor of mine is a bit of a spaz.
+One evening, he was giving me some after-class lessons on the drafting software we use, and I got to know his inner workings.
 Roger McCulloch is his name.
-The building had a half-a-second outage, just enough to surge the power on the computer, and we had to restart it.
+The building had a half-a-second outage, just long enough to surge the power on the computer, and we had to restart the machine.
 He muttered that they were interfering with it.

 Man, let me tell you, that was a mistake.
-Roger unloaded all of his theories onto me.
+Roger unloaded his theories onto me.
 He told me that they controlled civilization.
-The astral beings that were directly connected to our government, working in uniform, to suppress the conscious state of humankind.
+The celestial beings, directly connected to our government, work in uniform to suppress the conscious state of humankind.
 They don’t do this in one giant bang like we see in the movies, apparently.
-The cosmic ones have been creating a trickle effect of information to brainwashing us for hundreds of years.
+According to Roger, the cosmic ones have been creating a trickle effect of information, brainwashing us for hundreds, if not thousands, of years.
 The subtle changes are more difficult to notice.
-Their methods have included false idols through religious teachings, government policies, clever marketing tactics through the media, and servants camouflaged as our world leaders.
-All these means have secret embedded codes that transcribe messages of obedience, projecting into our subconscious and rewiring our very thoughts.
+Their methods have included promoting false idols through religious teachings, creating government policies, deploying clever marketing tactics through the media, and installing servants camouflaged as our world leaders.
+There are even secret embedded codes intricately ingrained into surfaces that transmit messages of obedience, projecting into our subconscious and rewiring our very thoughts.

-Roger’s eyes were wide wild as spit flew from his mouth with each word he said.
-I’d never see my instructor like this before.
+Roger’s eyes were wild as spit flew from his mouth with each word he spoke.
+I’d never seen my instructor like this before.
 He grabbed me by the shoulder and held it firmly.
-A part of me wanted to swat his arm, but I was frozen with disbelief.
-He was always a bit of a spaz, but this was eccentric.
+A part of me wanted to swat his arm away, but I was frozen with disbelief.
+Roger had always been a bit eccentric in class, but this was too much, even for him.

-He leaned closer to me and said, “this is valuable knowledge.
-You have to keep it to yourself and only share to those who need to know.”
+He leaned closer to me and said, “This is valuable knowledge.
+You have to keep it to yourself and only share it with those who need to know.”

-For some reason, I thought it was good to keep humouring him – maybe in the spirits of Craig.
+For some reason, I thought it was wise to keep humouring him—maybe in the spirit of Tristan.
 Man, I miss him.
-I replied, “why are you telling me?”
+I replied, “Why are you telling me this?”

+Roger’s posture relaxed.
 “You think differently, kid.
-I can see it in the questions you ask in class, and the assignments you hand in.
+I can see it in the questions you ask in class and the designs you hand in.
 You’re different.”

-“And what am I supposed to do with this… knowledge?”
-I smiled while asking the question I couldn’t believe that I was playing along with this nonsense.
-Just like old times with my friend.
+“And what am I supposed to do with this . . . knowledge?”
+I smiled, asking the question.
+I couldn’t believe I was playing along with this nonsense, just like old times with my friend.

 “You don’t believe me,” Roger said, taking his hand back.
-He said, “I don’t blame you…” That’s when he went on another tangent, claiming that I was brainwashed from birth and couldn’t possibly know.
-It wasn’t my fault, nor my parents’ fault.
-These astral beings are ancient and far more sophisticated than us mere humans.
-They are using us as some sort of test animals.
-Their end goal remains a mystery, but once you start to see the subtle clues, the thin fabric of reality begins to fall apart all around you.
-The construct of our society is only bound by a flimsy membrane like a cloak of illusion, trying to keep us contained.
+“I don’t blame you . . .”
+Then he went on another tangent, claiming that I was brainwashed from birth and couldn’t possibly know.
+It wasn’t my fault, nor my parents’.
+He said these celestial beings are ancient and far more sophisticated than us mere humans; that they are using us as some sort of test animals.
+Their end goal remains a mystery, but once you start to see the subtle clues, the thin fabric of reality begins to fall all around you.
+The construct of our society is only bound by a thin membrane, like a cloak of illusion, trying to keep us contained.

 At that point, I just wanted to go home.
-Clearly, I wasn’t going to get any more learning done about the drafting software.
-I was better off searching for some of the answers online rather than listen to Roger McCulloch.
+Clearly, I wasn’t going to get any more learning about the drafting software done.
+I was better off searching for answers online than listening to Roger McCulloch.

 “That still doesn’t answer my question,” I said.
-In the back of my head, I kept smacking myself for humouring Roger, when I know I could have just ended it there.
+In the back of my head, I kept smacking myself for humouring Roger, when I knew I could have just ended it there.

-“To step out of the box,” Roger said with a smile.
-“Shift yourself from one of the sheep and see the world for a really is.”
+“To step out of the box,” Roger said with a smile, “shift yourself from being one of the sheep and see the world for what it is.”

 “Just look at the signs,” Roger said.
-“The astral beings’ encryptions are there… the window into realism.
-They are engraved on the back of them.
+“The astral beings’ encryptions are there, the window into realism engraved on the back of them.
 Everywhere.
 Cameras.
 Cell phones.
 Newspapers.
 Everything we’ve made has the engraving.”

 “That’s a good place to start.”

-After that, Roger and I went back to him instructing, and me learning.
-I was surprised that’s where it ended.
-I’ve dealt with conspiracy nuts – thanks to Craig – and knew once they started, they couldn’t stop talking.
+After that, Roger returned to the role of instructor and me as the student.
+I was surprised that was where it ended.
+I had dealt with conspiracy nuts and knew that once they started, they usually couldn’t stop talking.
 Roger did.
 It was relieving.
-Maybe it has to do with old age or professionalism, and I caught him on an off day.
-Either way, the evening continued as normal, and I went home.
+Maybe it had to do with old age or professionalism, and I caught him on an off-day.
+Either way, the evening continued as usual, and I went home.

-This part of my story is probably where all reinforcement I made about being level-headed is going to go out the door.
-Anyways, I checked my backpack on the ground and hopped onto the pole, climbing up just so I could get a closer look.
-Bus stop signs aren’t very tall, but I wanted to get really really close.
+This part of my story is where all the reinforcement I made earlier about being level-headed is going to go out the door.
+I put my backpack down and hopped onto the pole, climbing up to get a closer look.
+Bus-stop signs aren’t very tall, but I wanted to get really, really close.
 I was about an inch from the nick and saw far more than I could have ever expected.
-The scratch was maybe a fingernail’s width but was intricately designed.
-The more I stared at it, the scratch began to mutate, with parts of it phasing out of reality like someone took an eraser to it.
-As parts of the scratch faded, new, strange alphabets I had never seen before appeared from the centre, moving outward.
-Lines, shapes, and I think circuit boards.
+The scratch was maybe a fingernail’s width and had intricate designs with countless small white lines.
+As I stared at it, the scratch began to mutate, with parts of it phasing out of reality like someone took an eraser to it.
+Portions of the scratch faded, and new, strange glyphs I had never seen before appeared from the centre, moving outward.
+Lines, and shapes in complex patterns, and I think circuit boards.
 I don’t know.
-The closer I looked, they continued to float outward.
+The closer I looked, the more they floated outward.
 I didn’t blink, staring into the scratch.

-The core of the space continued to expand, and I could see more circuitry, then an array of colourful particles.
+The core of the space continued to expand, and I could see more patterns, then an array of colourful particles.
 The depth of the core continued onward, with more wiring, colours, and shapes going on forever.
-My naked eye couldn’t see any more, a magnifying glass was needed to see how many designs were embedded into that small space.
+My naked eye couldn’t see anymore; I would need a magnifying glass to see how many embedded designs there were in that small space.

-The loud sound of a vehicle exhaust erupted and caused me to jump.
-Looking over, I saw the bus had just stopped in front of me.
+The loud sound of a vehicle exhaust erupted, making me jump.
+Looking over, I saw the bus stopped in front of me.
 The being was gone.
-I rubbed my eyes, trying to get some clarity into what I saw.
+I rubbed my eyes.
 None of it added up.

 The bus ride to school was also abnormal.
 My phone didn’t seem to react to my fingers.
 I tried to check the social media apps, check the news, even check my email, and nothing.
-There was only a strange overlay of the same alien alphabet that I saw on that bus sign scratch, expanding outward from the screen as new shapes appeared.
+There was only a strange overlay of the same alien glyphs that I’d seen in that scratch on the bus sign, expanding outward from the screen as new shapes appeared.
 I’m still not sure if I became consciously aware of the subtle imagery that was all around our reality, or if that scratch activated something in my brain.
 Maybe I accidentally took some psychedelics.
 Not that I ever have, but I couldn’t think of any solid reasoning for what I was seeing.

 Once I got into class, I sat down, breathing heavily, feeling sweat all along my back.
-I had classic jimmy-leg for the whole session, watching as Roger instructed the class.
-I checked my phone, it was still strange.
-Occasionally I would look over the classroom door to see if the men in black were there.
-No, they were gone.
-No strange floating particle-people either.
+I had classic jimmy-leg for the whole session, watching Roger instruct the class.
+I checked my phone.
+It was still strange.
+Occasionally I would look over to the classroom door to see if the men in black were there.
+They seemed to be gone.
+No strange floating particle-people, either.
 My heart raced.
-I needed more answers.
+I needed insight.

 The class eventually ended, and I managed to corner Roger before he left for lunch.
-This time, my eyes were wide, and I was spitting saliva, grabbing hold of his shoulder.
-I rambled on about the scratch on the back of the bus stop sign, seeing the ever-spiralling inward designs of the alien language.
-I checked if we were alone, then told him about the floating particle being, the men in black, and asked him if he saw any of this.
+This time, my eyes were wide and I was spitting saliva, grabbing hold of his shoulder.
+I rambled on about the scratch on the back of the bus-stop sign and seeing the ever-inward designs of the alien language.
+I checked to make sure we were alone, then told him about the floating form and the men in black, and asked him if he’d ever seen any of this.